mwczapski/api_development_with_private_swagger_editor/openapi_Spec_development_using_Swagger_Editor_In_Container.md

 The name of the API Spec file is pre-configured as `openapi.yaml`.
 This is what the Swagger Edior Server expects in the shared `api` directory and what it will serve when first shown in the web browser.
 A Host file with any name can be edited.
 Pull down the "**File**" menu, click "**Import file**", locate the file and select it.
 Swagger Editor will happily open the file and let us edit it and save it back to the original location.
 The container is configured this way to allow transparent generation of stub server code if using the Swagger Editor container in conjunction with the Swagger Codegen container.
 More on that in another article.

 ## Notes

-The name of the API Spec file is pre-configured as `openapi.yaml`.
-This is what the Swagger Edior Server expects in the shared `api` directory and what it will serve when first shown in the web browser.
-A Host file with any name can be edited.
-Pull down the "**File**" menu, click "**Import file**", locate the file and select it.
-Swagger Editor will happily open the file and let us edit it and save it back to the original location.
-The container is configured this way to allow transparent generation of stub server code if using the Swagger Editor container in conjunction with the Swagger Codegen container.
-More on that in another article.

 Windows 10 `firefox` browser, when requested to save YAML file, saves it to its configured "downloads" directory, unless instructed to do otherwise through settings.
 To make it more useable for editing YAML files in various Host directories, check that Settings-->Downloads "Always ask you where to save files" is checked.
 If not, you will need to go to the default downloads directory and copy the edited file to where it is supposed to go.